codedman/100-days-of-code/r1-log.md

 ### R1D13 dec 31,2019

 Still on the Basic CSS section.
 Completed 33/44 of the Basic CSS section of the freecodecamp curriculum.
 We move to the CSS planet!!

+### R1D14 Jan 1,2020

+Still on the Basic CSS section.
+Completed 35/44 of the Basic CSS section of the freecodecamp curriculum.
+We move to the CSS planet!!